muonium/core/CONTRIBUTING.md

 - If you're coding a new feature, then create a new branch
 - When the feature is coded, you can merge and delete the feature branch

+## Issue

+Please, do not open an issue if it is not relevant.
+Think about what you want to report, and check if it has been answered.

 ## Pull requests

 Your code must be tested.